 To play as a small group or 2 players.
 You’ll play the same way as above but will need to deal out each of the cards in the deck.
 This makes it really fun to look through your pile to try to see if you have the word that rhymes or not.

 You can download the free printable below.

-If you’re looking for more fun rhyming activities, your’ class will love playing rhyming bingo!
+And if you’re looking for more fun rhyming activities, your class will love playing rhyming bingo!

 Or this rhyming spin and cover game, perfect for small groups or centers!

 What are some other fun ways you like to review rhyming words?